For basic facts about Elizabeth Woodville, see her profile: Elizabeth Woodville -- includes a list of her children and other family members.

 Grey was killed at St. Albans in 1461, fighting for the Lancastrian side in the Wars of the Roses.
 Elizabeth petitioned Lord Hastings, Edward's uncle, in a controversy over land with her mother-in-law.
 She arranged a marriage between one of her sons and one of Hasting's daughters.

 How Elizabeth met Edward is not known for certain, though an early legend has her petitioning him by waiting with her sons beneath an oak tree.
 Another story circulated that she was a sorceress who bewitched him.
 She may have simply known him from court.
-Stories have her giving Edward, a known womanizer, an ultimatum that they had to be married or she would not submit to his advances.
+Legend has her giving Edward, a known womanizer, an ultimatum that they had to be married or she would not submit to his advances.
 On May 1, 1464, Elizabeth and Edward married secretly.

-Edward's mother, Cecily Neville, Duchess of York, and Cecily's brother, the Earl of Warwick who had been an ally of Edward IV in winning the crown, were arranging a marriage for Edward with the French king.
-When Warwick found out about Edward's marriage to Elizabeth Woodville, Warwick turned against Edward and helped restore Henry IV briefly to power.
+Edward's mother, Cecily Neville, Duchess of York, and Cecily's nephew, the Earl of Warwick who had been an ally of Edward IV in winning the crown, were arranging a marriage for Edward with the French king.
+When Warwick found out about Edward's marriage to Elizabeth Woodville, Warwick turned against Edward and helped restore Henry VI briefly to power.
 Warwick was killed in battle, Henry and his son killed, and Edward returned to power.

 Elizabeth Woodville was crowned Queen in Westminster Abbey on May 26, 1465.
 Both her parents were present for the ceremony.
 Elizabeth and Edward had two sons and five daughters who survived infancy.
 Elizabeth also had two sons by her first husband.
-(One was an ancestor of the ill-fated Lady Jane Grey.)
+One was an ancestor of the ill-fated Lady Jane Grey.

 Richard took the throne as Richard III, imprisoning Edward V (never crowned) and then his younger brother, Richard.
 Elizabeth took sanctuary.
 Richard III then demanded that Elizabeth also turn over custody of her daughters, and she complied.
 Richard attempted to marry first his son, then himself, to Edward and Elizabeth's oldest daughter, known as Elizabeth of York, hoping to make his claim to the throne more solid.

-After Henry Tudor defeated Richard III at Bosworth Field and was crowned Henry VII, he married Elizabeth of York -- a marriage arranged with the support of Elizabeth Woodville and also of Henry's mother, Margaret Beauford.
+After Henry Tudor defeated Richard III at Bosworth Field and was crowned Henry VII, he married Elizabeth of York -- a marriage arranged with the support of Elizabeth Woodville and also of Henry's mother, Margaret Beaufort.
 The marriage took place in January 1486, uniting the factions at the end of the Wars of the Roses and making the claim to the throne more certain for the heirs of Henry VII and Elizabeth of York.

 Henry VII re-proclaimed the legitimacy of the marriage of Elizabeth Woodville and Edward IV.
 Elizabeth was the godmother of the first child of Henry VII and her daughter Elizabeth, Arthur.